romz-pl/innodb-modularization/README.md

    - Provide clear, layered structure of code.
    - Divide the engine into separate libraries (modules).

-4. The current version of InnoDb storage engine is compiled as one library, mostly because of circular dependencies in source files.

-5. Each enhancement (source code modification) is defined as [Issue](https://github.com/romz-pl/innodb-modularization/issues)
+4. Each enhancement (source code modification) is defined as [Issue](https://github.com/romz-pl/innodb-modularization/issues)